istSOS/VistSOS/README.md

     </istsos-chart>
   </div>
   ```
-The property type can take one of the following values:
+The property 'type' can take one of the following values:

   * line
   * bar